 The successful candidate will teach five or six courses every academic year.
 The biology group offers linked lecture and laboratory courses in both organismal biology and cellular and molecular biology.The laboratories are characterized by semester-long research projects.
 These are all supported by undergraduate learning assistants.
 They also offer an undergraduate research course and senior seminar courses.
 The successful candidate will also have the opportunity to work on other teaching and learning projects as needs and interests arise.
 For example, they have the opportunity to mentor graduate students on teaching and learning projects or on training grants.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship, disability or protected veteran status.

-Demonstrated innovation in undergraduate-focused teaching
+Demonstrated innovation in undergraduate-focused biology teaching

 Experience mentoring undergraduate students

 Required Application Materials

 To ensure a holistic assessment of candidates, we request that applications include: